leeprovoost/go-rest-api-template/README.md

 I experimented a bit with the [`thoas/stats`])https://github.com/thoas/stats) package but admit that I haven't used it in anger in a production enviornment.

-TODO add code snippet and potentially update the routing code
+We will first add the stats as a variable, named Metrics, to our environment struct:

 ```
 type Env struct {